mitschen/CarND-Advanced-Lane-Lines/writeup_MScharf_AdvLaneFinding.md

 ![alt text][image7]

 As you can see i've streched the image in height but kept the dimensions in width.
 This transformation is a very critical point because it could lead to very strange behaviours.
 A typically problem I was facing was, that straigth lines didn't look straight after the transformation.
-This leads to very strange polynoms which then ends up in very strange curvatures.
+This leads to very strange polynomials which then ends up in very strange curvatures.
 Another problem I was facing: keeping the dimension along y-axis leads to very sharp turns - this results in failures in the window-based polynomial finder.
 The reason for that was that the initial statingpoint (identified by mean of histogram) wasn't close enougth to the start of the lanes - so the resulting polynomial become  completely different than the one describing the lanes.
 At the end these values are identified by rule of thumb: we don't know the distance in height (meaning along y-axis) and therefore any transformation leads to a change in the curvature.
 But as you can see in the image - it's fine enought.

 ![alt text][image6]

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
-To find the 2nd order polynome I've started with the approach suggested in the chapter 33.
+To find the 2nd order polynomial I've started with the approach suggested in the chapter 33.
 The implemenation can be found in the function `findPolynomials` which combines the
 - histogram and sliding window approach to initially find the indices for points which seems to belong to the lanes
 - the incremental forward alignment for subsequent pictures, not using the histogram approach
 - the drawing of the polygons which should reflect the lanes